c64cryptoboy/ChiptuneSAK/docs/transformations.rst

 .. contents::

-Most music transformation and processing capabilities in the ChiptuneSAK are in the Chirp respresentation.
+Most music transformation and processing capabilities in ChiptuneSAK are performed in the Chirp representation.
 The Chirp classes together implement a rich set of transformations to allow straightforward programmatic control over many song details.

 To perform these operations, music is imported and converted to the Chirp representation.
-The :ref:`ChirpSong` and :ref:`ChirpTrack` classes have a large number of pre-defined music transformation methods, and are designed to make addition of new methods quite simple.
+The :ref:`ChirpSong` and :ref:`ChirpTrack` classes have a large number of pre-defined music transformation methods, and are designed to make addition of new methods straightforward.

 For transformations involving changing notes, if a method is defined for a :ref:`ChirpSong` class, the same method is defined for the :ref:`ChirpTrack` class; the track method is called by the song method for all tracks.

-Metadata transformations either apply to the complete song or to an individual track, but not to both.
+Metadata transformations either apply to the complete song or to an individual track.

 Simple Transformations
 ++++++++++++++++++++++